 Fill’erUp Coffee Station (201 E. Main St., Midway) located in a converted gas station on the way to the Homestead Crater boasts the best coffee and cocoa as well as enough cars, car parts, oddities and knick-knacks to keep kids happy while parents fuel up for the day.
 Stick your pal on a “donkey stool,” and comment on his … matcha latte.
 Baked items, ice cream and sandwiches are also available.

 Bakeries abound in Heber Valley, including, the delicious and adorable Midway Bakery on Main (206B, W. Main St., Midway), which features its deservedly famed cinnamon rolls along with other mouth-watering pastries and hearty rounds.
-If you want food to match the Alpine feel, then Belle’s Bakery (734 W. 100 S., Heber City) has classic French-inspired sweets to transport you.
+If you're in the mood for handmade donuts and coffee, then Judy's Donuts (231 E. Main St., Midway) has got you covered.
 However, if you’re a visiting or recovering Texan who just needs her Tex-Czech fix, make a morning dash to Dottie’s Kolaches (95 S. Main St., Heber City) before they run out.

 For something more hearty but just as delicious, order the Skillet Breakfast at Cafe Galleria (101 W Main St, Midway).
 Your pick of three ingredients will be layered, prepared and served hot in a cast-iron skillet.
 Warning, fork fights will ensue between you and your guests.
 So, pick your meal companions accordingly.
 Cafe Galleria is better-known for its bagels and, even, its fresh pasta but, honestly, it’s leftovers from the skillet that you’ll be craving after your snowshoe or hike.

-For more sit-down options after playing at Deer Valley or before touring the magical Midway Ice Castles, you can warm up by the fire at Midway Mercantile (99 E Main St, Midway).
+For more sit-down restaurant options after playing at Deer Valley or before touring the magical Midway Ice Castles, you can warm up by the fire at Midway Mercantile (99 E Main St, Midway).
 The beet muhammara appetizer is as delicious as it is unexpected, and standard avocado toast is elevated with smoked salmon.
 Be sure to pair it and the Utah trout with a glass of sauvignon blanc.
-If you’ve just finished mountain biking on the Coyote Trail, then head to The Old Goat (650 W. 100 S., Heber City) in Old Town Heber, an area of historic buildings that likely serve as a ghost town movie set except during mealtime, when this charming eatery is packed with guests hungry for American fare done exceptionally well.
-For another example of mixing historic places with modern cuisines, chefs and spouses Vanessa Kibble and Ashley Chapman have brought their talents to Main Street Social (98 S. Main St., Heber City) where you can enjoy farm-to-table plates in restored historic cottages.
+And if it's upscale, comfort food you're after, check out the stroganoff, pork schnitzel and chicken pot pie at Corner Restaurant (195 W Main Street, Midway).
+If you’ve just finished mountain biking on the Coyote Trail, then enjoy an organic, grass-fed beef burger with Heber Valley Creamery jalapeno bacon cheddar at Back 40 Ranch House Grill (1223 N. Highway 40, Heber City), a family-friendly restaurant serving fresh, local ingredients from Heber and its surrounding valleys.
+And for an example of mixing historic places with modern cuisines, Afterword by tupelo Park City (98 S Main St., Heber City) pairs the ingredients of American producers in globally-inspired dishes — think 48-hour braised veal cheek with parsnip puree and crispy marble potatoes with indulgent bone marrow butter.
 Note: most Utah dining tops out at upscale-casual, which loosely translates to hiking boots, optional, and there’s always room to stow your backpack.

 Although you could rough it on your next Utah adventure, there’s no need to.
-With its proximity to Park City, Salt Lake and Provo, Heber Valley has amazing options to match and even elevate whatever you’re doing.
+With its proximity to Park City, Salt Lake and Provo, Heber Valley has amazing places to eat to match and even elevate whatever you’re doing.